Entrepreneurs, business owners or any other persons interested in obtaining a trademark registration in Poland must submit a special application.

 – melodies or other acoustic signals.

-lasts for 10 years after the filing date and can be extended (upon request) for another 10 years.
-For more detailed information it would be adviseable to search for the advice of an attorney in Poland.
+Trademark protection in Poland lasts for 10 years after the filing date and can be extended (upon request) for another 10 years.
+For more detailed information it would be advisable to search for the advice of an attorney in Poland.

 Necessary documents for registering a trademark in Poland